LSI-IIIT/spatial-database-benchmark/postgis/intersect/README.md

 		b.
 The second layer is the **number of rows ** of vertical lines you want in the layer.

+		c. `intersect.sh` also asks whether we want to index the datasets or, `1` for yes and `0` otherwise.

 3. `intersect.sh` on successful completion will create a file named `intersect.sql`

-4. We are writing all the queries(including `create` and `ST_Intersects`  queries) in a single file `intersect.sql` and execute that file on the sql console and record the time for `ST_Intersects` query without any read and write operation.
+4. We are writing all the queries(including `create` and `ST_Intersects`  queries) in a single file `intersect.sql` and execute that file on the psql console and record the time for `ST_Intersects` query without any read and write operation.

 ***